jonasjohansson/11.igem.se/pages/wiki/project/contribution.md

 tags: wiki
 ---

+## Background information

-Our team has chosen to characterize briobrick [BBa_K611059](http://parts.igem.org/Part:BBa_K611059), which is composed of two separate expression units.
+Our team has chosen to characterize biobrick BBa_K611059, which is composed of two separate expression units.
 On the one hand, we have a pBad promoter, followed by a Ribosome Binding Site (RBS) and the tetR gene.
 Expression of tetR can be activated by adding different concentrations of arabinose, which will bind to AraC3 and allow for transcription of the following genes.
 On the other hand, we have ptet promoter variant #9, followed by an RBS and a GFP protein.
 When tetR binds to ptet promoter, it inhibits the expression of GFP.

 Therefore, in the absence of arabinose, this construct will produce GFP protein, which can be detected by its fluorescence.
 When adding arabinose, tetR will be produced, which will repress the expression of GFP and thus, decrease the fluorescent signal.